When comparing two reports, ensure that the two reports are from times where the system was running comparable workloads.

 Whenever an Oracle process waits for something, it records the wait using one of a set of predefined wait events.
 These wait events are grouped in wait classes.
 The Idle wait class groups all events that a process waits for when it does not have work to do and is waiting for more work to perform.
 Non-idle events indicate nonproductive time spent waiting for a resource or action to complete.The most effective way to use wait event data is to order the events by the wait time.
 This is only possible if

-.
+TIMED_STATISTICS is set to true.
 Otherwise, the wait events can only be ranked by the number of times waited, which is often not the ordering that best represents the problem.To get an indication of where time is spent, follow these steps:

 1. Examine the data collection for